 Salmonella infection is also called salmonellosis.
-It is an illness that affects your intestines.
-It is caused by Salmonella bacteria.
+It's an illness that affects your intestines caused by Salmonella bacteria.
 You can be infected from eating or drinking contaminated food or water.
 Beef, pork, chicken, eggs, and unpasteurized milk are more likely to carry this bacteria than other foods.
 However, vegetables may also be contaminated.
 Salmonella most often passes through food that hasn't been cooked well enough, or that contacts raw meat or eggs.
 You can also be infected by contact with feces of infected animals, or by food that an infected food handler contaminates.

 Symptoms often appear 12 to 72 hours after you are infected.
 Symptoms include:

 - Stomach cramps

 A health care provider takes a sample of your stool and checks for Salmonella.
 More than one stool sample may be needed.

 Most people get better within 5 to 7 days.
 You will usually not need antibiotics (drugs that treat bacterial infections).
 However, if you have other medical problems, you may need antibiotics if bacteria move from your intestines to other parts of your body.
 Treatment is with fluids, and it is important to drink plenty of them while you are recovering.
 This helps prevent dehydration.
 Don't take antidiarrheal medication unless your doctor tells you to.
 This medication can prevent your body from getting rid of the bacteria.
 It can also make the illness last longer.

 Call your health care provider if you have: